 This notice sets out details of the information that we collect, how we process it and who we share it with.
 It also explains your rights under data protection law in relation to our processing of your data.
-Please get in touch if you have any queries!
+Please get in touch if you have any requests!

 Ireland Thinks undertake research for an array of clients across different industry sectors.
 We really appreciate the participation of the public, our online panel and our client’s customers in the research projects we conduct.
 Your opinions and views are very important and provide information which helps governments, political actors and business to improve in line with your views.
 Without input from people willing to participate in market research this would not be possible, therefore we very much appreciate your involvement.